ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 couple of lines down (on 83 for me) you\'ll see (**NOTE:** I realize the picture differs, but with each release of the IBM Blockchain extension, they might add or delete lines with certain files.)
 `const args = [''];`.
-Now, place some text between those two apostrophes :
+Now, place some text between those two apostrophes.
+See below to get an example

     const args = ['This is test transaction'];

-We could even do this if we wanted too :
+We could even do this if we wanted too

     const args = ["I'm going to brag to my friends about my blockchain skillz and not my spelling skills"];